dbsousa01/PAD-LSTM/README.md

 cnn_lstm.py - The main kernel where the CNN + LSTM training happens
 fusion.py - Architecture fusion which lead to worse results
 VideoCapture.py - Used to capture frames from the database videos
 test_lstm.py - Testing of the neural network

+The VGG-Face model was built according to this blogpost: https://aboveintelligent.com/face-recognition-with-keras-and-opencv-2baf2a83b799 The weights of the trained model can also be found there.